lopezdsr/sql-query/sql-query.md

 #### Db2 table URI location
 {: #db2-table-uri}

-If the SQL user cannot access the service credentials for the {{site.data.keyword.Db2_on_Cloud_short}} instance (because the user does not have access to the account containing the database instance, or hasn't been granted Operator privilege on the instance), that user can specify the database location using a URI with the Db2 database hostname.
+If the SQL user cannot access the service credentials for the {{site.data.keyword.Db2_on_Cloud_short}} instance (because the user does not have access to the account containing the database instance, or is not granted Operator privilege on the instance), that user can specify the database location by using a URI with the Db2 database hostname.

 By default the access to this database is performed with the IAM identity of the user who submitted the query.
 This default requires that the database is enabled for IAM authentication.
-Also, before using this option, make sure that the IBMid of the user was added as a database user.
+Also, before you use this option, make sure that the IBMid of the user was added as a database user.
 For more information, see section "Console User Experience" in the "User management" documentation of the [Db2 Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/iam.html).
 This option is not available for Db2 Lite plans because they don't support IAM authentication in the database.

 If you cannot or do not want to use the default mechanism of IAM user authentication, you can instead specify a custom user and password or a custom API key.
 To do so, store the password or key into {{site.data.keyword.keymanagementservicefull}} and specify an [access secret clause](/docs/services/sql-query?topic=sql-query-sql-reference#accessSecrets) in your query.
 For more information, see the [security documentation](/docs/services/sql-query?topic=sql-query-security#accessauthentication).
 With this option you can connect to *any* Db2 database that is accessible from the IBM public cloud network.